If you’re planning on running Oracle VM with Amazon EC2, there are some important limitations you should know about.

 So it’s possible to customize pre-made templates, but the ability to create new templates is conspicuously not mentioned.
 And indeed, it’s possible to create a derivative image using ec2-create-image that still has an OVM hypervisor, but there’s no mechanism to use a custom kernel with this command.

-- There’s no mechanism to use kernels other than those bundled with the image, so there’s no prospect of applying security updates etc unless Oracle releases a new AMI
+- There’s no mechanism to use kernels other than those bundled with the image, so there’s no prospect of applying security updates unless Oracle releases a new AMI.

 - Fortunately, I was able to get the Oracle Linux UEK2 kernel working with Amazon’s ordinary Xen hypervisor, though there’s no pre-built AMI for it.
 I made a separate blog post about this.

-2 comments on “Using Oracle VM with Amazon EC2”
+2 Responses to “Using Oracle VM with Amazon EC2”